 Dogs will often growl like this at another dog if they get too close to their food or invade their space…it’s how they communicate.

-With hindsight (video replays are great!), if I had been watching more closely, I might have picked up on what was going to happen and chosen not to pat Buck.
-However, most dogs when you call them over are happy to have this sort of interaction.
+With hindsight (video replays are great!), if I had been watching more closely, I might have picked up on what would happen and chosen not to pat Buck.
+However, when you call them over, most dogs are happy to have this interaction.

 However, knowing what we do about Buck’s past, we need to look after him more than most dogs.